 The health risks of nicotine dependence from smoking cigarettes are well-documented.
-Seven out of 10 smokers say they want to quit.
-But as most smokers will tell you, quitting is much easier said than done.
+Seven out of ten smokers say they want to quit, but as most smokers will tell you, quitting is much easier said than done.

 There is growing evidence that cannabidiol (CBD), a non-psychoactive cannabinoid found in cannabis, has the potential to help people who want to stop smoking.
 The purpose of this article is to inform you of research on this topic and discuss some ways that CBD oil can be incorporated into a plan to quit smoking.